Squirrel/Squirrel.Mac/README.md

 Instead of publishing a feed of versions from which your app must select, Squirrel updates to the version your server tells it to.
 This allows you to intelligently update your clients based on the request you give to Squirrel.
+The server can remotely drive behaviors like rolling back or phased rollouts.

 Your request can include authentication details, custom headers or a request body so that your server has the context it needs in order to supply the most